mikepricedev/weak-pool/readme.md

 const pool = new WeakPool(create, reset, myPoolScalingAlgo);
 ```

+### Utility Methods

+These methods provide a mechanism to test and retrieve data about the state of an object within the `WeakPool`.
+They can be used to determine if an object is actively in use, stored in the strong reference pool, or in the weak reference pool.

+- `isActive(obj: Obj): boolean`: Checks if the provided object is currently active and in use.

+- `isStrongPooled(obj: Obj): boolean`: Determines if the provided object is currently in the strongly referenced object pool.

+- `isWeakPooled(obj: Obj): boolean`: Determines if the provided object is currently in the weakly referenced object pool.

 ## ECMAScript Compatibility and Required Features

 This WeakPool library relies on some advanced JavaScript features to optimize object pooling and memory management.
 Here are the key ECMAScript features the library utilizes: